Josiah Harlan: Homeward bound

 The American press did not pan him, but the controversy ensured that he would never publish another book.
 The writer Herman Melville appears to have read A Memoir of India and Afghanistan, as the references to the First Anglo-Afghan War in Moby Dick seem to be based on Harlan's book.

 With his funds dwindling, Harlan took on new tasks.
 He began lobbying the American government to import camels to settle the Western United States.
 His real hope was that they would order their camels from Afghanistan and send him there as a purchasing agent.
 Harlan convinced the government that camels would be a worthy investment (Secretary of War Jefferson Davis was particularly interested), but it decided that importing them from Africa would cost less than from Afghanistan.
 After the US Army discovered the resistance of American horses, mules, and cows to the aggressive camels, the Camel Corps was disbanded in 1863.
 The camels were set free in Arizona.

-On May 1, 1849, Harlan married an Elizabeth Baker in Chester County, Pennsylvania.
+On May 1, 1849, Harlan married Elizabeth Baker in Chester County, Pennsylvania.
 As Miss Baker was a Quaker like Harlan, who had abandoned the pacifism of his faith during his time in Asia, her family was scandalized that she married a man who had fought in wars.
 In 1852, Harlan's wife bore a daughter, Sarah Victoria, whom he greatly loved, being by all accounts a doting father.
 However, Harlan's massive unpublished manuscript telling his life story only mentions his wife once and very briefly at that, and he always carried with him a poem he had written in 1820 for Elizabeth Swaim until the day of his death.

 Harlan next decided that he would convince the government to buy Afghan grapes.
 He spent two years working on this venture, but the coming of the American Civil War prevented this.